Stock market today: Wall Street rises following last week's slide

 The big-box retailers will be reporting after an update on Friday said shoppers spent more at U.S. retailers generally last month than expected.
 It's the latest signal that the most influential force on the economy remains solid, but the data may not be quite as strong as it appeared.
 After taking away purchases of automobiles, sales at retailers were weaker last month than economists expected

-In the bond market, Treasury yields were holding steadier, which helped keep things calmer in the stock market.
-The yield on the 10-year Treasury edged down to 4.44% from 4.45% late Friday.
+In the bond market, Treasury yields edged lower, which helped keep things calmer in the stock market.
+The yield on the 10-year Treasury fell to 4.41% from 4.45% late Friday.

 In stock markets abroad, indexes were mixed in Europe amid modest moves following sharper swings in Asia.